littlezaide/BurntcoatHead/matrix/4_highest_tides.md

 ## SECONDARY INFORMATION: HOW & WHY TIDES OCCUR

 Why does the ocean's water level move up and down daily?
-Oceans worldwide are affected by the gravitational pulls of both the sun and moon.
+Oceans worldwide are affected by the gravitational pulls of both sun and moon.
 Actually, the air and the ground are also moved by the changing positions of earth, sun and moon, but only the ocean moves in a way which we can see and feel.

 The moon's gravity does most of the work.
 Every 6 hours and 12.5 minutes, the moon is at one of 4 positions relative to a point on the earth:
 - directly overhead: high tide